sporto/awesome-elm/README.md

 - [Spades](https://github.com/rogeriochaves/spades) - Start an Elm SPA ready to the real world

 ## Community and Support

+* [Companies using Elm](https://github.com/jah2488/elm-companies) - A list of companies using Elm in production.

 *Where to find help.*